vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 ```
 This results in shallower B-tree, smaller index size, and most importantly can make the index an *index-only scan*.
 Note that the order of the leaf node entries does not take the include columns into account.
 The index is solely ordered by its key columns.

+## Clustered vs Nonclustered
+- In SQL Server there is a distinction between Clustered and Nonclustered  indexes (TODO: How Postgres indexing relates to this distinction).
+- Nonclustered indexes are slower than Clustered ones for reads but faster for write and update.
+- The leaf node of a Clustered Index contains data pages of the table on which it is created.
+- The leaf nodes of a Nonclustered index consists of index pages which contain Clustering Key (if Clustered index is present on the table) or row ID (RID) (if there is no Clustered index) to locate Data Row.
+- Clustered Index enforces a logical order on the rows.
+Rows are ordered based on Clustering Key.